astrolytics-io/nucleus-analytics/README.md

 If the user is running a version inferior to the one set in your app settings (account section in the dashboard), it can call a function so you can alert the user (or something else).

+If there's an update, the function will be called when starting the app.

 ```javascript
 Nucleus.onUpdate = (lastVersion) => {